jquery/learn.jquery.com/page/javascript-101/types.md

 * String
 * Number
 * Boolean
-* Null
+* null
-* Undefined
+* undefined

 ### String

 Strings are text wrapped in single or double quotation marks.
 It is best practice to consistently use one or the other.
 There may be times when the string contains quotation marks that collide with the ones used to create the string.
 In this case, either escape the characters using a `\` backslash or use different quotes around the string.

 ```
-// Strings can created with double or single quotes.
+// Strings can be created with double or single quotes.
 var a = "I am a string";
 var b = 'So am I!';
 alert( a );